BreezeWhite/thsr-ticket-rs/README.md

 thsr

 # Or pass values to arguments.
-# If some required informations are not spericied, the program will ask you to enter.
+# If some required informations are not specified, the program will ask you to enter.
 thsr --from 2 --to 11 --adult-cnt 2

 # To see available stations and its ID value